boazbk/tcs/lec_02_representation.md

 > ### { .pause }
-[prefixfreethm](){.ref} is an example of a that is a little hard to parse, but in fact is fairly straightforward to prove once you understand what it means.
+[prefixfreethm](){.ref} is an example of a  theorem that is a little hard to parse, but in fact is fairly straightforward to prove once you understand what it means.
 Therefore, I highly recommend that you pause here to make sure you understand the statement of this theorem.
 You should also try to prove it on your own before proceeding further.